-- 1.Component name: CPU/ CHIPSET · HDD · DRAM · PCB · IC · PSU etc. - 2.
-Availability: Most of the above suppliers are famous international companies that have good track records in the industry and work with us for many years.
-In such a challenging pandemic, they can stably supply goods to us and have relatively competitive advantages.
+1.Component name: CPU/ CHIPSET · HDD · DRAM · PCB · IC · PSU etc.

-(IV)Major customers and suppliers in the last two years

-1. The names of suppliers that accounted for more than 10% of the total purchase in any of the last two years, the amount and proportion of the purchase, and the reason for the changes:
+- 2. Availability: Most of the above suppliers are famous international companies that have good track records in the industry and work with us for many years.
+They can stably supply goods to us and have relatively competitive advantages. - (IV)Major customers and suppliers in the last two years - 1.
+The names of suppliers that accounted for more than 10% of the total purchase in any of the last two years, the amount and proportion of the purchase, and the reason for the changes: